Skip to main content

 About

-Unbox the Room is a single player casual simulation game.
+Unbox the Room is a single player casual management game.
 It was developed by Weird Penguin Games and was released on October 17, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Unpack and DiscoverOpen boxes to find a variety of items and furniture, each revealing something about your client’s life and personality.
 Decorate FreelyArrange everything from sofas to small cups, creating spaces that feel comfortable and lived-in.
 Simple StoriesLearn about your clients’ pasts, habits, and dreams through the things they’ve brought with them.
 As you help them settle in, the…